OscarDavidMendoza/OscarDavidMendoza/README.md

 <!--About Me -->
 <p align='center'>
-  I am a Tech Lead Support Engineer and Undergrad Student pursuing CSE.
+  I am a Application Support Manager and Undergrad Student pursuing CSE.
 A tech Enthusiast who is exploring 👨‍💻 Web Development and the ☁️ Cloud, and is passionate about learning and working with tech.
 I love delivering deep-level quality tech support and analysis.
 </p>

 <br/>